-Every time a new year starts, it’s perfectly normal to look forward to how things will change over the next 365 days – an eternity.
-Many things can happen within that short time frame, as the past year has so cruelly demonstrated.
+Every time a new year approaches, it’s perfectly normal to look forward to how things will change over the next 365 days – an eternity.
+And we’re here to help you prepare for the best possible outcomes in the IGaming industry in 2022.

-Looking back at the past year, 2020 has affected the business climate across all industries in a number of unpredictable and immeasurable ways.
+Looking back at the past, 2020 has affected the business climate across all industries in a number of unpredictable and immeasurable ways.

-However, these are tasks iGaming brands, iGaming operators, as well as entire industries, must still attempt, despite the fact that even the best-laid plans are always subject to change.
+Yes, we know that even the best-laid plans are always subject to change, but these are tasks iGaming brands, iGaming operators, as well as entire industries, must still attempt, despite some uncertainty.

-Developing a Content Calendar: The 2021 iGaming Edition
+How to Create a Content Calendar: The 2022 iGaming Edition

 Content creators will understand the struggle of working out of a couple of dozen browser tabs, a notebook or two, and a crapload of Post-Its adorning the computer monitor.